janvda/node-red-contrib-edge-impulse/README.md

 ### Contributing

-Feel free to report an issue to this github repository.
+Feel free to report any issue to this github repository.

 ### License